victorkryz/HRtoSQLite/README.md

 - #### For linux:

-    The project building is based on CMake configuration files and built with CMake tool.
+    The project building is based on CMake configuration files.
+    Set the next variables that define headers and libraries directories:

     - go into file HRtoSQLite/CMakeLists.txt and set OCI and Poco paths in variables:
       *OCI_INC_DIR, OCI_LIB_DIR, POCO_INC_DIR, POCO_LIB_DIR*;